-Associate professor Utrecht University
+Full professor of bio-based economy, Utrecht University

 Patricia Osseweijer (Chair)

-Professor sustainability TU Delft
+Professor of sustainability, TU Delft

-Patricia holds a PhD from the VU University of Amsterdam and an MSc in biology from the Utrecht University.
+Patricia holds a PhD from the VU University of Amsterdam, and an MSc in biology from the Utrecht University.

 GoodFuels’ biofuels meet the highest sustainability requirements and are reviewed by our independent sustainability board.
 This ensures that by using our products, you are contributing to a better world.